 Employment Outlook and Salary Info

 Graduates of a master's degree program in occupational health can work as occupational health and safety specialists.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), these professionals held 62,900 jobs in the United States in 2012.
-The expected job growth rate for occupational health and safety specialists was 7% from 2012-2022.
-The mean annual salary of these workers was $70,470 in May 2014.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), these professionals held 70,300 jobs in the United States in 2014.
+The job growth rate for occupational health and safety specialists is expected to be 7% from 2014-2024.
+The mean annual salary of these workers was $71,790 in May 2015.

 Although many employers request that occupational health and safety specialists gain certification, not all employers require it.
-Credentialing in the field is voluntary, and is available through a variety of organizations, such as the American Board of Health Physicists, American Board of Industrial Hygiene or Board of Certified Safety Professionals.
-Requirements for gaining certification from each organization vary, although most require the completion of a written examination.
+Certification is available through a variety of organizations, such as the American Board of Health Physicists, the American Board of Industrial Hygiene, and the Board of Certified Safety Professionals.
+Requirements for gaining certification from each organization vary, although most require students to pass a written examination.